miotla007/DataBinding/README.md

 # DataBinding

-To start the module call DataBind(model) with provided module
+To start the module call DataBind(model) with provided model